rbalsleyMSFT/FFU/README.md

 # Updates

 2406.1 has been released!
-Check out the changes at the new [Change Log](ChangeLog.md)
+Check out the changes in the new [Change Log](ChangeLog.md)

 # Getting Started